Saving Money on Food

 National School Lunch Program Logo Summer Food Logo

-Free and Reduced Summer Lunch Program
+Free and Reduced School Lunch Program

 The School Lunch program saves time and money for eligible families by providing free and low-cost lunches for their children in school.
 U.S. schools started providing meals for students in 1946, when it was discovered that hunger was preventing children from succeeding in school.
 Families with children can save $11 to $39 per month per child, or $132 to $468 per year, on groceries for their children who participate in the School Lunch Program.